-The costs related to these initiatives were recorded as part of the restructuring charge for a total of \$59 and \$6,491 for the three and six months ended October 31, 2015, respectively.
-For the three months ended October 31, 2015, the amount consists of employee severance charges of \$59.
-For the six months ended October 31, 2015, the amount includes an impairment charge of \$3,479 relating to property, plant and equipment; a write-down of \$1,304 to reduce inventory to net realizable value; employee severance charges of \$446 and other non-cash charges of \$262 along with a charge of \$1,000 relating to the cost of winding down operations.
+The costs related to these initiatives were recorded as part of the restructuring charge for a total of \$6,432.
+This amount consisted of an impairment charge of \$3,479 relating to property, plant and equipment, a write-down of \$1,304 to reduce inventory to net realizable value, employee severance charges of \$387 incurred to rationalize the workforce, and other non-cash charges of \$262.
+The remaining charge of \$1,000 related to the cost of winding down operations.